CAUCA-9-1-1/cause-security-management/README.md

 > Note: you can use the `AllowAnonymous` attribute on any controller's function if you want to allow anonymous usage.

 # Limitation
-### Context
-The AuthenticationService is being injected with an `ISecurityContext`.
-Theorically, it could be any `DbContext` that inmplements that interface, but as of now the current version will use its own context (SecurityContext).
 ### UserGroups and permissions
 This is has not been tested, so use at your own risk.